Epistemic vs. Counterfactual Fairness in Allocation of Resources: Introduction

-Our results show that allocations under the \HEF{k} treatment are perceived to be fairer than under the \sEF{1} and \EF{1} treatments, even when controlling for size of instances, balance of allocations, and questions in which it is optimal to swap.
-In particular: \begin{itemize} \item There is a statistically significant difference between the swap rates of \HEF{k} and both \sEF{1} and \EF{1} treatments, at a significance level of $\alpha = 0.001$.
-Our main finding is that participants under the \HEF{k} treatment displayed the lowest swap rate, followed by \sEF{1} and \EF{1} (Section~\ref{sec:perceived}).
-Hence, \HEF{k} is perceived to be the most fair tested relaxation of envy-freeness. \item There is a statistically significant difference in the cognitive effort exercised by participants (measured by response time and self-reports of difficulty) between the \HEF{k} and both \sEF{1} and \EF{1} treatments, at a significance level of $\alpha=0.001$ (Section~\ref{sec:cognitive}).
-Hence, perceived fairness comes at the cost of increased task complexity.
+\paragraph{\textbf{Epistemic vs. Counterfactual Envy.}} Our results show that \HEF{k} allocations are perceived to be fairer than in the \sEF{1} and \EF{1} treatments.
+In particular, we show that there is a statistically significant difference between swap rates of \HEF{k} and both \sEF{1} and \EF{1} treatments ($p<0.001$).
+Participants under the \HEF{k} treatment displayed the lowest swap rate, followed by \sEF{1} and then \EF{1} (Section~\ref{sec:perceived}).
+We subsequently control for the effect of variables such as instance size, allocation balance (defined in Section \ref{sec:data_set}), and scenarios for which it is optimal to swap, and find that the qualitative results still hold.